FurkanPercin/FurkanPercin/README.md

 - 🔭 I’m interested in **data science and software development.**

-- 🎓I'm currently from **Izmir Katip Celebi University with bachelor's degree.**
+- 🎓I'm currently a student at **Izmir Katip Celebi University with bachelor's degree.**

 - 💻 I love **writing code and learn about it.**